-Our calendar of events will be updated regularly.
+Our calendar of events is updated regularly.
 Check here for new additions to our schedule, or sign up for our newsletter to receive monthly notices about what’s happening at the bookstore.
-Sign up for email updates

 *PLEASE NOTE: We are keeping a close eye on the COVID-19 recommendations from the CDC and will refrain from holding events in the store until it is determined that public gatherings may safely resume.

 April is Sexual Violence Awareness Month – Two virtual events